junxit/us-congress-bills-112/metadata.md

 - 2011-07-21 — Introduced in Senate
 - 2011-07-21 — Read twice and referred to the Committee on Environment and Public Works.
+- 2011-09-21 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2011-12-08 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 112-100.
+- 2011-12-08 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 112-100.
+- 2011-12-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 254.